o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    ```
    Alternatively, you can place the properties directly in this `.materialtype` file, without having to import another `.json` file.
 See **propertyLayout** in the [Material Type File Specification](/docs/atom-guide/look-dev/materials/material-type-file-spec/#propertylayout).

-Great, now we have parameters.
-Now let's use the parameters in the code and view them.
+Great, now we have properties.
+Now let's use the properties in the code and view them.
 1. Open `{your-project-path}\Materials\Types\VegetationBending_ForwardPass.azsli` in a text editor.
 1. We can reference the x offset parameter by using `MaterialSrg::m_xOffset`.
 So,  replace `worldPosition.x += 5.0` with the following, and do the same for the y offset: